Calm App Review: A Detailed Look

 There are thousands of user reviews of the Calm app on Apple Store and Google Play.
 Here are some takeaways.

 Fans of Calm reported that the app helped them navigate stress times in their lives by helping them carve out time each day to focus on their own minds.

 Many people wrote that they started with a free account but happily upgraded to a full subscription after they tried out several meditations.

-We read several reviews from people who said that Calm helped them develop a daily meditation habit when they hadn’t succeeded before and that the sessions were always relevant to where they were in life.
+Many users said that Calm helped them develop a daily meditation habit when they hadn’t succeeded before and that the sessions were always relevant to where they were in life.